Mark you calendars: Tuesday, May 23

-There are changes to the expectations for the dancer whether they auditioning for the Apprentice I, Apprentice II or Guelph Youth Dance Company.
+There are changes to the expectations for the dancer whether they auditioning for the Apprentice I, Apprentice II, Young Company or Guelph Youth Dance Company.

 This audition is often the young dancers’ first experience being observed and evaluated for something that they are very keen to be a part of.
 It is part of the experience to feel nervous!